fabi8bit/clubbub/README.md

 ### Where the idea comes from

-My two doughters got this toy as a present and they still love to play with it.
-I thought was a nice idea to develope a software version of it.
-Club Bub is born!
+My two daughters got this toy as a present and they still love to play with it.
+I thought it would be a nice idea to develop a software version of it.
+Club Bub was born!

 - Sketches on paper